mateuszwittek/rest-api-node/readme.md

   - POST /people: Should create a new person
     - Should return 400 for invalid data
 - Error Handling

-  - Should handle internal server errors
+  - Should handle operational errors with specific messages
-  - Should handle 404 errors for non-existent routes
+  - Should handle non-operational errors with generic message in production
+  - Should provide error details in development mode

 - Rate Limiter
   - Should allow requests within the rate limit
   - Should block requests exceeding the rate limit